dbaarda/workspace-tools/3DPrinting/PressureAdvanceTesting.md

 excessive.
 However, with the restores all looking so clean with the previously identified optimal distances, I think it's unlikely the required retraction distances would have changed.

+At least thats what the first run of this test showed.
+The second run that was supposed to include only minor tweakss shows something a bit different, at least as far as ideal retraction distances go.

+The second run mostly confirms the conclusions about backpressure being independent of height until you get to h=0.38mm w=0.8, with all the test line restores apart from that one looking perfect.
+The restores for the test warmup lines look much more consistent between test-lines, but they also are a bit thicker than the first run, and although the warmup drool line is longer, the drool line is at least as thick when the test line starts as in the first run.
+After the test lines we see insufficient retraction for w=0.4 h=0.18-0.34 and w=0.6-0.8 h=0.18-0.24, combined with insufficient restore for the cooldown draw for w=0.6-0.8 h=0.24-0.38.
+I think this is largely because the pressure adjustments were just wrong, but also that over restore errors are pretty forgiving and under retractions are not when getting the pressure wrong.
+I think in this case the test lines have not yet decayed to the natural pressures by the end of the line and are higher than what they were in earlier test runs, resulting in the previously good retraction distance being insufficient.

+The different sensitivity for restore/retract is because incorrect pressure estimates are over/under by an absolute error margin, but the flow error artifacts scale with the relative error, which is small after a restore when the pressure is high and very large after a retraction when the pressure is low.
+However, getting the restore pressure right is critical because restore pressure errors take so long to decay away that they still significantly impact the future retraction.

+However, looking closer at the commented gcode the model suggests the start and retraction pressures for the test lines should have been **lower** in the second run, not higher.
+This contradicts that theory.
+For the w=0.8 test the line-start post-restore pressures are 0.7->0.4 lower and the post-retract pressures are 0.05->0.03 lower.
+This suggests that retractions are highly sensitive to something else, like maybe me fiddling with the spool in its drybox/bowden (which I have done on occassion during these prints to check if there's resistance and try to reduce it), or just a bit random.
+Sigh.